sanfinity-Iot/openremote/User-Guide:-Manager-APIs.md

 * Encryption/TLS: true (port 8883) false (port 1883)
 * Username: `{realm}:{username}`
 * Password: `{secret}`
-* ClientId: any thing you like
+* ClientId: anything you like (but don't use the same ClientId more than once)

 #### Note
 It's important that the `clientId` in the following topics matches the one in the MQTT credentials.